dmentipl/dotfiles/README.md

   Then run `:PaqInstall` inside Neovim.
 See `base/editor/init.lua` for the list of extensions.

-### Other CLI applications
+### Other applications and utilities

+- [fzf.fish](https://github.com/PatrickF1/fzf.fish) for fzf fish-shell keybindings.
+Install with `fisher install PatrickF1/fzf.fish`.
-- [Marp](https://marpit.marp.app/) for markdown slides: install the stand-alone binary from GitHub repo [releases](https://github.com/marp-team/marp-cli/releases/).
+- [marp-cli](https://github.com/marp-team/marp-cli) to generate slides from markdown.
+Download the stand-alone binary from the GitHub releases page and put in `~/bin`.
+- [nvm.fish](https://github.com/jorgebucaran/nvm.fish) to manage node.js and npm versions.
+Install with `fisher install jorgebucaran/nvm.fish`.
+- [pandiff](https://github.com/davidar/pandiff) for producing file diffs for any files that pandoc supports.
+Install with `node -g install pandiff` into an appropriate node installation.

 ## macOS